20kdc/funcWebWiki/DESIGN.md

 	* `lua` for code display
 	* A _lightly_ extended Markdown (images-as-template-invocations, `.t.lua` code blocks)
 2. Optional features should be kept rather limited and removal instructions should be indexed here.
+	* All triggers can be safely deleted, though they do exist for a reason.
 	* The 'system hashes' feature can be removed by:
 		* Deleting `system/trigger/updateSystemHashes` and `system/hashes`
 		* Reverting `special/systemPages` to use `system/templates/dir`